|AUTISM: An Insider's View

 Comments and Inquiries are welcome

-felt she identified with Stephen King’s Carrie.
-But it was only in her 30s, while reading about autism, that
+she felt she identified with Stephen King’s Carrie.
+But it was only in her 30s, while reading about

-section called “CV”, in which he describes the experiences that formed him as a writer.
-Exploring the
+with a section called “CV”, in which he describes the experiences that formed him as a writer.

-sure people ever grow out of that receptiveness.
-They may learn to respond to it less unkindly, but they
+not so sure people ever grow out of that receptiveness.
+They may learn to respond to it less

-still sense it.
-There is even a word for the experience of sensing unplaceable difference: “uncanny”.
+unkindly, but they still sense it.
+There is even a word for the experience of sensing unplaceable

-question of what it was about those two girls that gave rise to uncanniness, but can come to no definite
+with the question of what it was about those two girls that gave rise to uncanniness, but can come